dotnet/docs/docs/standard/native-interop/best-practices.md

 Blittable structs are much more performant as they can simply be used directly by the marshalling layer.
 Try to make structs blittable (for example, avoid `bool`).
 For more information, see the [Blittable Types](#blittable-types) section.

-*If* the struct is blittable, .
+*If* the struct is blittable, use `sizeof()` instead of `Marshal.SizeOf<MyStruct>()` for better performance.
 As mentioned above, you can validate that the type is blittable by attempting to create a pinned `GCHandle`.
 If the type is not a string or considered blittable, `GCHandle.Alloc` will throw an `ArgumentException`.

 Pointers to structs in definitions must either be passed by `ref` or use `unsafe` and `*`.